LimbicAI/Limbic-iOS/README.md

 ```

 ## Notes
-Instabug needs access to the microphone and photo library to be able to let users add audio and video attachments.
-Starting from iOS 10, apps that don’t provide a usage description for those 2 permissions would be rejected when submitted to the App Store.

 For your app not to be rejected, you’ll need to add the following key to your app’s info.plist file with text explaining to the user why those permissions are needed:

 * `NSHealthShareUsageDescription`